MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-1.md

    For more scope examples, see [Understand scope for Azure RBAC](/azure/role-based-access-control/scope-overview).

-1. Create the service principal
+1. Create the service principal.

    In this example, a new service principal named **myServicePrincipalName1** is created with **reader** permissions to all resources in resource group **RG1**.